Published:

 In This Article

 Wondering if you should buy a home or continue to rent?
-Homeownership can save you money over the long term and build equity that can be leveraged against other goals.
+Homeownership can save money for some households, but it does not do so in every situation.

 8 Ways Homeownership Can Save You Money